ksator/junos-automation-with-ansible/README.md

 #####Inventory file:
 The default ansible 'hosts' file is supposed to live in /etc/ansible/hosts
-The inventory file we are using in this repository is hosts.
-It is at the root of the repository (https://github.com/ksator/ansible-training-for-junos/blob/master/hosts), so it is not at the default place.
+The inventory file we are using in this repository is hosts: It is at the root of the repository (https://github.com/ksator/ansible-training-for-junos/blob/master/hosts), so it is not at the default place.

 #####Config file for ansible:
 There is an ansible.cfg file at the root of the repository (https://github.com/ksator/ansible-training-for-junos/blob/master/ansible.cfg).